This post may contain affiliate links, please read my Disclosure policy.

 What to Write About on your Money Making Blog

 What to write about to make money with a blog?
 To help you decide on a topic, first you need to decide is the Blog for business or for a hobby?

 This is important because depending on the topic, your monetization strategies will be different.
 Banner ads, affiliate sales, digital products are some of the ways to make money with a blog.

 Start making a list of ideas, themes, sub-themes, audiences you want to reach.
 It is normal to be a little bit anxious about this whole process.
-However, making a blog is something that anyone can do, specially with WordPress and Bluehost.
-For a limited time get hosting at Bluehost for $2.95/month.
+However, making a blog is something that anyone can do, no matter your age.

-If you write about a topic that you’re passionate about, it would help you to write for a long time.
-This in turns will help you grow your blog with content over many years.
+If you write about a topic that interest you, it will keep you writing for a long time.
+This in turns will help you grow your blog with content over the years.

-Here is a list of blog topic ideas
+Here is a list of top blog topic ideas